xiaopan-de/vp_tutorial/SystemC_TLM/tlm_demo1/README.md

 socket->b_transport(payload, delay);
 ```

 The *initiator* simply repeats the above access to the *targert* without any time detail.
 At no time does the thread call SystemC `wait()`, so it will not yield execution to the other threads.
-It won't cause any functional error here because there is only one thread in the overall simulation.
 In the next demo we will add time information in the modeling.

 ---